Jia Perkins

-Jia Dorene Perkins (born February 23, 1982) is an American retired professional basketball player.
+Jia Dorene Perkins (born February 23, 1982) is an American retired professional basketball player currently working as an assistant coach for the Salt Lake City Stars of the NBA G League.
 She announced her retirement after the 2017 season when the Lynx won the WNBA championship.
 She was born in Newburgh, New York.
 She moved to Granbury, Texas, where she attended Granbury High School.